Snazzah/slash-create-website/README.md

-# dbots website
+# /create website

-> The website housing documentation for dbots
+> The website housing documentation for /create

 ## Website source

-This website is forked from https://github.com/discordjs/website
+This website is forked from https://github.com/dbots-pkg/dbots-website which is forked from https://github.com/discordjs/website

 ## Project setup
 ```